moment/momentjs.com/docs/moment/04-displaying/07-difference.md

 b.diff(a) // 1000
 ```

-A easy way to think of this is by replacing `.diff(` with a minus operator.
+An easy way to think of this is by replacing `.diff(` with a minus operator.

 ```javascript
           // a < b